pmbauer/pmbauer.github.io/_posts/2013-09-03-gls-wordsplit-and-the-reducers.markdown

 date:   2013-09-03 08:00:00
 tags:   algorithms clojure parallelism fork/join
 ---
+######UPDATE: 04 September 2013
+*A reader pointed out an issue with the benchmark, namely some lazy seqs not being realized.
+I updated the [code][15] and [post][16]; now the parallel speedup, while existing, is not as impressive as previously measured.
+The initial observations regarding the use of reducers for this problem are still relevant.
+More work to come.*

+---

 At the [2009 ICFP][1], Guy L. Steel gave the talk [*Organizing Functional Code for Parallel Execution: or, foldl and foldr Considered Slightly Harmful*][2] ([slides][3])